stevemunk/azure-docs/articles/azure-maps/how-to-secure-spa-app.md

 To create a secured web service application that's responsible for authentication to Azure AD:

 1. Create a function in the Azure portal.
-For more information, see [Getting started with Azure Functions](../azure-functions/functions-get-started.md).
+For more information, see [Getting started with Azure Functions].

 2. Configure CORS policy on the Azure function to be accessible by the single-page web application.
 The CORS policy secures browser clients to the allowed origins of your web application.
-For more information, see [Add CORS functionality](../app-service/app-service-web-tutorial-rest-api.md#add-cors-functionality).
+For more information, see [Add CORS functionality].

-3. [Add a system-assigned identity](../app-service/overview-managed-identity.md?tabs=dotnet#add-a-system-assigned-identity) on the Azure function to enable creation of a service principal to authenticate to Azure AD.
+3. [Add a system-assigned identity] on the Azure function to enable creation of a service principal to authenticate to Azure AD.

 4. Grant role-based access for the system-assigned identity to the Azure Maps account.
-For details, see [Grant role-based access](#grant-role-based-access-for-users-to-azure-maps).
+For more information, see [Grant role-based access].

 5. Write code for the Azure function to obtain Azure Maps access tokens using system-assigned identity with one of the supported mechanisms or the REST protocol.
-For more information, see [Obtain tokens for Azure resources](../app-service/overview-managed-identity.md?tabs=dotnet#add-a-system-assigned-identity)
+For more information, see [Obtain tokens for Azure resources].

     Here's an example REST protocol: